I’d get the Asus RP-AX56 AX1800 Dual-Band Wi-Fi 6 Repeater in a heartbeat. At $100 apiece, it’s a steal.

 But the gist is generally, if you only care about sustained speeds of 300Mbps or slower, you can use the RP-AX56 however you want.
 Any faster speeds will require wired backhaul, and then you can get close to 800Mbps.
 Not bad at all.

 I tested it both as an AiMesh node (both wired and wireless) and as a standalone Access Point.

 As expected, as a wireless mesh node (similar to an extender), the RP-AX56 scored some half the speed compared to when it works as an AP or a wired mesh node — the latter two had similar performance.
 Signal loss is a real thing.

 The Asus RP-AX56 passed my week-long stress test with no issue.
 The repeater proved to be reliable.

 As a small device, it also has quite good Wi-Fi coverage.
 It’s hard to put a number on this, but it’s safe to say it can cover some 1500ft2 (140 m2).
 You might get even more out of it if your home has a lot of open space.

 The Asus RP-AX56 AX1800 Dual-Band Wi-Fi 6 Repeater is a safe buy for those with a wired home or looking to extend an Asus AiMesh-ready network wirelessly to deliver a modest broadband connection of around 300Mbps lower.

 Just make sure you have enough wall sockets around the house for optimal placement.
 And also, don’t use it as a standalone extender.

 To be even more specific, this is an excellent add-on mesh node for a home currently with a budget AiMesh router, such as the RT-AX58U, or RT-AX56U, or ZenWiFi XD4.
-If you have a higher-end one, it might not fit in well, at least not before newer firmware is available.
+If you have a higher-end one, it might not fit in well, at least not without some tweaking or before newer firmware is available.